bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/_index.md

 **Long story short**: this one provides more features and protocols, and it has written in Go.

 The official generator is quite specific for many cases.
-At the moment, it produces the Go code bound with Watermill framework, but not everyone uses the Watermill in their projects.
+At the moment, it produces the Go code bound with the Watermill framework, but not everyone uses the Watermill in their projects.
 Also, it supports only the AMQP protocol.